xitu/gold-miner/article/2020/making-neural-networks-smaller-for-better-deployment.md

 # Making Neural Networks Smaller for Better Deployment

-#### Solving the Size Problem of CNNs Using Network Pruning With Keras

 ![Credit [JC Gellidon](https://unsplash.com/@jcgellidon?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/2000/1*tGuAv2o2UGUDsC1RDtLPFA.jpeg)

 There is a clear trend in the data science and machine learning industry on training bigger and bigger models.
 These models achieve near-human performance, but they are usually too big to be deployed on a device with constrained resources like a mobile phone or a drone.
 This is one of the main blockers to the broader adoption of AI in our everyday lives.